 British paleontologist Simon Conway Morris believes that if extraterrestrial life exists, we need to be wary of it.

-He put forward the theory that aliens are likely to look like humans, not only on the outside and from the biological point of view, but also from the standpoint of having the same defects, such as greed, aggressiveness and tendency to use the resources of others.
+He put forward the theory that aliens might be likely to look like humans, not only on the outside and from the biological point of view, but also from the standpoint of having the same defects, such as greed, aggressiveness, and tendency to use the resources of others.

 4. Non-carbon life form

-This caused some discussions relating to how we envision life and what it can be like.
+This caused some discussions relating to how we envision life and what it could be like on other planets.

-There are scientific hypotheses, according to which except for non-carbon life forms there are silicon ones in the universe.
-Silicon is just below carbon in the periodic table, has similar chemical properties and is widely distributed in the universe.
+There are scientific hypotheses, according to which except for carbon life forms, there could also be silicon ones in the universe.
+Silicon is just below carbon in the periodic table, has similar chemical properties, and is widely distributed in the universe.

-Astrobiologist Dr. Lewis Dartnell from University College London has put forward a few suggestions of what the aliens on planets other than our own might be like.
+Astrobiologist Dr. Lewis Dartnell from University College London has put forward a few suggestions of what aliens might look like if life exists on other planets beyond our own.

-On planets covered with huge oceans, there might exist aquatic creatures like those that dwell in the depths of our oceans.
+On planets covered with huge oceans, there might exist aquatic creatures like those that live in the depths of Earth’s oceans.

 On a planet with strong gravity and dense atmosphere, large, strong, and aggressive flying creatures might live.
 On ice planets, only the bacteria could probably survive and come together in a giant network.